Liam Mellows: Opponent of the Treaty

-Mellows considered the Anglo-Irish Treaty as signed to be a betrayal of the Irish Republic, saying in the Treaty Debates of 1921–22:
+Mellows considered the Anglo-Irish Treaty as signed to be a betrayal of the Irish Republic, saying in the Treaty Debates of 1921–1922:

+He rejected the arguments from the pro-Treaty side that it represented the will of the people.
+He argued that the people's will was for a republic and that their acceptance of treaty was only because of the threats of the British government: "That is not the will of the people, that is the fear of the people".

 A conference of nine TDs was deputed to meet privately on 5 January 1922 to resolve the dispute and to achieve a unified front by compromise.
 The four other anti-Treaty TDs said there was agreement but Mellows did not, and was seen thereafter by pro-Treaty TDs as one of their most implacable opponents.
 The following day the Dáil voted to approve the Treaty by a majority of 64 to 57.
 Details on the private conference and the private Dáil session debate were not made public until the 1970s.

 He wrote a social programme based on the Dáil's Democratic Programme of 1919 aimed at winning popular support for the anti-Treaty cause.

 Civil war and execution

 Mellows was one of the more strident TDs on the approach to the Irish Civil War.
 On 28 April 1922 he told the Dáil:

 Mellows, the quartermaster-general with the rank of commandant general, was one of a number of senior figures in the Anti-Treaty IRA faction that had occupied the Four Courts since April.
 However, on 28 June the building was bombarded by pro-Treaty Free State forces and the IRA garrison was forced to surrender after two days.
 Mellows had a chance to escape along with Ernie O'Malley, but did not take it (see also Battle of Dublin).
+While in the Four Courts Mellows expressed his opinion on the revolutionary spirit of the Irish people, stating that "It will come back again with a new generation, but not in our time.
+We can do no more than hand on the torch."

 Imprisoned in Mountjoy Gaol in the Phibsborough area of Dublin, Mellows (along with Rory O'Connor, Joe McKelvey and Dick Barrett) was executed by firing squad on 8 December 1922, in reprisal for the shooting of Pro-Treaty TD Seán Hales (see executions during the Irish Civil War).
 These executions, and their effects on their fellow prisoners, are described in Peadar O'Donnell's Irish Civil War memoir The Gates Flew Open.

 Ideology

 In 1922, the Labour Party posthumously published a document entitled "Liam Mellow's Jail Programme", based on notes Mellows had smuggled out of jail after being captured by the Irish Free State.
-In this document, Mellows outlines a 10 point programme he proposed that the Anti-Treaty IRA adopt in 1922:
+In this document, Mellows outlines a ten-point programme he proposed that the Anti-Treaty IRA adopt in 1922: